Hello U-Create Readers!

 Today we’re going to show you how to make these fun, old-fashioned Christmas candy jar dispensers!
 So cute for neighbors, teachers, bus drivers, or friend gifts!
 The list goes on!
 The children will especially love them!
 And because they’re so easy to make, you could even involve the kids in making these as gifts as well!

--A small mouth pint or quarter sized mason jar
+- small mouth pint or quart sized mason jar

--A tin chicken chicken feeder (Only a couple of dollars, they can be picked up at any IFA or farm supply store.)
+- a tin chicken feeder (only a couple of dollars and can be picked up at any IFA or farm supply store)